-- Fix your code and test it using the Structured Data Testing Tool.
+- Fix your code and test it using the Rich Results Test.
 Read here to find out how to test a page hosted on a local server or behind a firewall.

 - Roll out your fix and wait for Google to recrawl your page.
 Remember that this can take a few days.

 Fix pages with manual actions

 If you have a structured data manual action against your page, the structured data on the page will be ignored (although the page can still appear in Google Search results).